hlwsmith/quickcast-script/README.md

   with whiptail but it _should_ work the same with both).
 However you can enter all the parameters on the command line too so this is also optional.

+## Features

+Uses `whiptail` or `dialog` for user text dialog interface.
+It _should_ choose the one that's installed automatically (hopefully).
+I've **not** actually tested with `dialog` though.

+You can avoid the dialogs by supplying the needed information with the command invocation along with the -S flag (to Skip the final advanced option screen).
+Also it will still work all from the command line with neither `whiptail` or `dialog` installed.

 ## Examples: